actionml/docs.actionml.com/ur_input.md

    "eventTime" : "2015-10-05T21:02:49.228Z"
 }
 ```
+Rules for usage events (non-PIO-reserved events like $set) are:

+ - **event**: the value must be one the the `"eventName"` array in engine.json
+ - **entityType**: This is **always** "user", do not use any other type for usage events.
+ - **entityId**: This is whatever string you use to identify a user.
+ - **targetEntityType**: This is **always** "item", do not use any other type for usage events.
+ - **targetEntityId**: The id for items that correspond to the `"eventName"`.
+May be a product-id, category-id, a tag-id, anything that the event was connected with.
+ - **properties**: always empty and can be omitted for input but if you export the EventServer it will be output as blank.
+ - **eventTime**: the ISO8601 formatted string for the time the event occurred

 This is what a "purchase" event looks like.
 Note that a usage event **always** is from a user and has a user id.
-Also the "targetEntityType" is always "item".
-The actual target entity is implied by the event name.
-So to create a "category-preference" event you would send something like this:
+Also the "targetEntityType" is **always** "item".
+The actual target entity is implied by the event's `"name"`.
+So to create a `"category-preference"` event you would send something like this:

 ```
 {